Shavarsh Karapetyan: 1985 burning building incident

+Later life

-The main belt asteroid 3027 Shavarsh, in 1978 discovered by Nikolai Chernykh at the Crimean Astrophysical Observatory, was named after him (approved by the MPC in September 1986).
+The main belt asteroid 3027 Shavarsh, discovered by Nikolai Chernykh in 1978 at the Crimean Astrophysical Observatory, was named after him (and approved by the MPC in September 1986).

 Karapetyan moved to Moscow where he founded a shoe company called "Second Breath".
 He regularly visits Armenia and the Nagorno-Karabakh.

 Karapetyan took part in the 2014 Winter Olympics torch relay for the second stage of the run.
 He was passed the torch in Moscow and carried it towards Krasnogorsk.
 The next day, Karapetyan carried the torch for a second time.
-He also stated in an interview, "I was carrying the torch for Russia and for Armenia."
+He stated in an interview, "I was carrying the torch for Russia and for Armenia."